 Candida Elimination Program - Diet Step 6

 Still got yeast?
-Try eliminating all cooked grains, pseudo grains and legumes.
+Try eliminating all grains, pseudo-grains and legumes.
 These include corn, millet, quinoa, buckwheat, amaranth, teff, brown rice, white rice, wild rice, black beans, split peas, chickpeas, lentils, edamame...

 Believe it or not, a large number of people simply do not tolerate grains and/or legumes.
-Think about it - we, as humans can eat roots, leaves, sprouts and young shoots, fruits, vegetables, animal flesh, milk and eggs (the foods of a hunter-gatherer type diet) just as they occur in nature.
+Think about it - we, as humans can eat roots, greens, fruits, vegetables, animal flesh, milk and eggs (the foods of a hunter-gatherer type diet) just as they occur in nature.
 Just find it and eat it.
 Our bodies know how to digest and process these foods.
 We may have been trained from a young age to prefer them cooked, but still, we can digest all these foods raw (in fact, most are richest in vital nutrients in their raw state).

 But imagine walking in to a mature wheat field and trying to eat the wheat berries directly from the plants.
 Or visiting a rice paddy and trying to eat freshly harvested rice or a raw chickpea or black bean straight from the field.
 You'd be making a lot of trouble for your digestive system, and the rest of your body in turn.